 The starch in potatoes is mainly a large molecular group that can be slowly absorbed by the body and make you feel full after eating.
-Being rich in dietary fiber, low in fat, and high in vitamins, potatoes are known as a perfect nutritional food and can prevent the three highs.
+Being rich in dietary fiber, low in fat, and high in vitamins, potatoes are a perfect nutritional food that can prevent the three highs.

 Help control cholesterol and prevent gallstones

-Potatoes can stimulate the secretion of bile and enhance the metabolism of cholesterol, helping to lower blood fat and cholesterol.
-Potatoes also can stimulate bile secretion and gallbladder contraction, and that can prevent gallstones.
+Potatoes can stimulate bile secretion and enhance cholesterol metabolism, helping to lower blood fat and cholesterol.
+They can also stimulate bile secretion and gallbladder contraction, which can prevent gallstones.

 Help prevent cardiovascular disease